 - He was posthumously presented with the Purple Heart in 1996, the Distinguished Service Cross in 2002 and the Medal of Honor in 2015.

-What do you think of Henry Johnson's story?
-Join the conversation on Facebook, Instagram and Twitter.
-And, by watching the local documentary online, including interviews with author Max Brooks and retired New York Command Sgt.
+Learn more about Henry Johnson by watching the documentary online, including interviews with author Max Brooks and retired New York Command Sgt.
 Maj.
-Louis Wilson who was presented with the Medal of Honor by Barack Obama in honor of Johnson.
+Louis Wilson, who was presented with the Medal of Honor by Barack Obama in honor of Johnson.